eiriksm/trying-to-trick-github/README.md

 Just testing some stupid ideas

 Wonder if this branch gets commited.
+Maybe now?